Legal Advice for Compensation Insurance Claims & TPD Payouts

 When Do Workers’ Compensation Payments End?

-• you receive a lump sum compensation offer.
+• Receive a lump sum compensation offer.

-• you received the maximum payable amount.
+• Received the maximum payable amount.

-• you settle a work injury damages claim
+• Achieve a work injury damages settlement.

 How Much Will WorkCover Pay for a Work Injury Payout?